slackapi/node-slack-sdk/README.md

 that explains and compares the options.
 If you're still not sure, [reach out for help](#getting-help) and our community can guide you.

+**Building a workspace app?** Token rotation is required for distributed workspace apps and recommended for non-distrubted.
+The `WebClient` takes care of this automagically when you pass in a refresh token.
+Take a look at [the `WebClient` documentation](https://slackapi.github.io/node-slack-sdk/web_api#using-refresh-tokens) to see a working example.

 ## Examples

 ### Posting a message with Web API